Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/final_output/README.md

-This folder contains all the final data and information that was presented to Majicom.
-The final report, evaluation and presentation can also be found here
+This folder contains our final conclusions and presentation.
+The conclusions and recommedations can be found in the `Analysis conclusions.md` written by Jakub `Project management.md is a erflection on team work written by Oscar.

+For detailed reports detailing the analysis conducted please refer to the `interim` folder.